nnail0/cachelab-b-f25/datalab-b-exp.typ

 This topic naturally leads into discussing the second point: understanding why the code works.
 We are able to see the general mechanics of the genAI code functionality as specified in comments.
 A drawback, nevertheless, is in missing why this code works.

 When discussing the human code development process, and walking through all failures, we can see the exact train of thought that led to the final solution, starting with the most basic algorithm to the best.
 This is exactly what we miss in ChatGPT code.
 There has to be further prompting in order to get the explanation of why exactly this works.
 Even then, there has to be an element of wariness when reading the explanation due to the potential hallucinations of the black-box.
-The human instead has an explanation that can be built up from failures and data to support the next step justification, making the process more understandable at a deeper level.
+The human instead has an explanation that can be built up from failures, learning, and data to support the next step justification, making the process more understandable at a deeper level to both developer and reader.
 Additionally, the process can be read by others to improve upon, since others may see some sort of successful alternate approach from the development process that the original developer did not recognize.
 In all, the end answer is not always the only useful piece of the solution process.

 ==== Methodical Development